-Item Description/Default Range of Values character_data Sets the window format: DIGital DIGital: sets the window display to ANALog digital.
-This setting is the same as SNUMeric SNUMeric ANALog: sets the window display to DNUMeric analog using the currently SELected TRACe measurement.
-CTRAce SNUMeric: sets the window display to single numeric.
-The currently SELected measurement is displayed.
-This setting is the same as DIGital.
-CTABle DNUMeric: sets the window display to dual numeric.
-TRACe: trace display using the currently SELected measurement.
-Used to determine the channel from which the trace is taken.
-CTRAce: sets the display to expanded CCDF window.
-CTABle: sets the window display to CCDF table.
+Item Description/Default Range of Values character_data Sets the window format: DIGital DIGital: sets the window to a digital ANALog display.
+This setting is the same as SNUMeric SNUMeric.
+ANALog: sets the window to an analog display using the currently SELeted measurement.
+DNUMeric SNUMeric: sets the window to a single numeric display.
+The currently SELeted measurement is displayed.
+This setting is the same as DIGital DNUMeric: sets the window to a dual numeric display.

-DISP:WIND2:FORM DIG
+DISP:WIND2:FORM:DIG